An As Simple As it Gets Breakdown of Cryptocurrency and Taxes

 - Mining and using crypto as a business have unique considerations (see IRS guidance above).
 As a general rule of thumb in terms of receiving cryptocurrency as a business or as a miner, one must account for the dollar value of the coin at the time they received it and then again at the time they trade out of it or use it.
 If you pay someone in crypto you’ll need to report that as well (for example if you pay an employee in crypto or if you pay a contractor over $600 worth of crypto).
 Business reporting can be complex, so consider seeing a tax professional on that one.
 Assume receiving crypto as a miner or business is a taxable event.

-- For 2017, it isn’t clear if you can claim like-kind property exchange (which would result in you not having to realize gains and losses on trades).
-After December 31, 2017, 1031 exchanges are limited to real estate.
-Thus, unless there is clarification, you’ll owe taxes on all crypto trades in 2018 and forward (but might be able to claim like-kind with the help of your accountant in 2017).
+- For 2017 and prior it wasn’t clear if you can claim like-kind property exchange (which would result in you not having to realize gains and losses on trades).
+After December 31, 2017, 1031 exchanges are technically limited to real estate.
+Thus, unless there is clarification, like-kind won’t save you from owing taxes in 2018 forward (but you might be able to claim like-kind with the help of your accountant for past years).
 See Forbes Loophole Allows Tax-Free Bitcoin Exchanges Into 2018 for a breakdown of what may or may not be possible.

 - To find out what you owe you have to tally up your gains and losses in a year and deduct this from your cost basis.
 Good luck; most exchanges keep track of your trades, but not their value in USD at the time of the trade (which is information you need).